 How to get rid of mosquitoes

-Mosquito numbers in the yard can be controlled and bites can be avoided by following a few simple tricks at the cabin.
+Mosquitoes in the yard can be controlled naturally and bites can be avoided by following a few simple tricks at the cabin or lake house.

 American cottage and cabin owners also have to deal with swarms of different mosquitoes.
-Michigan, Wisconsin and Minnesota all have more than 50 species of mosquitoes.
-And across the entire U.S. there are more than 150 different types.
+Michigan, Wisconsin, and Minnesota all have more than 50 species of mosquitoes.
+And across the entire U.S. there are more than 150 different mosquito types.

 Active all day with a massive assault in the first hour after sunset.
 There are much heavier concentrations of mosquitoes in the woods than out in the open.